 Based on their audit, the auditors expressed an unmodified opinion on the Tollway's basic financial statements.

 Summary of Findings

-The auditors identified four matters involving the Tollway's internal control over financial reporting that they considered to be material weaknesses and significant deficiencies.
-Further, the auditors identified two noncompliance matters.
+The auditors identified four matters involving the Tollway's internal controls over financial reporting that they considered to be material weaknesses and significant deficiencies.
+Further, the auditors identified one noncompliance issue.